DayZ-Mirrors/dayzdockerserver/README.md

 These volumes can get quite large.
 The `serverfiles` one will require at least 2.7G of disk space for the default install.
 The mods one can fill up very quickly, with some map mods being as large as 10G.
 Make sure you have that much disk space in the location where docker stores its volumes, usually `/var/lib/docker/volumes`.

 ## Configure and Build

-Ensure [Docker](https://docs.docker.com/engine/install/) and [Docker compose](https://docs.docker.com/compose/install/) are properly installed.
-This means setting it up so it runs as your user.
-Make sure you're running these commands as your user, in your home directory.

 Clone the repo, and change into the newly created directory: